TonyIvchenko/playground/src/wildfire/README.md

 # Wildfire Service

-Gradio app + PyTorch model for 24h wildfire ignition-risk inference, with monthly Google Maps overlays (2000-2030).
+Wildfire data + modeling pipeline for 24h ignition-risk training and overlay generation.

 Scope note:

 - current model is trained on public UCI wildfire tables (Portugal + Algeria), not a full U.S. nationwide feature stack yet
-- this service is a lightweight end-to-end reference implementation of the workflow
+- this is a lightweight end-to-end reference implementation of the workflow

 ## End-to-end Local Workflow (No Docker)